↓

 Manning receives a phone call, possibly about the kidnapping of the girl.
 She hangs up and makes another call.
 “Hey, Aunt Cosima,” she says.
 “It’s Kira.
 I’m worried.
 I think I may have done something terrible.”

-Showrunner Anna Fishko, with Angie Han of The Hollywood Reporter and Krysten Ritter at a premiere party for the show
+Showrunner Anna Fishko, Angie Han of The Hollywood Reporter, and Kristen Ritter at an Orphan Black: Echoes premiere party

 Krysten Ritter told Lacy Baugher Milas of Paste Magazine that Lucy’s journey is a study of identity “She’s really rebelling against the idea of who she’s supposed to be, who she’s been programmed to be…finding out why people are after her, figuring out who she is, and how best to protect the family that she’s created.”